-The goal of the servant preparation program is to impact and teach the participants (disciples) how to live a spiritually mature, integrated, Orthodox Christian life.
-The program will be very special and, therefore, will require a full commitment and significant effort on the part of the disciple.
+The goal of this course is to impact and teach the participants how to live a spiritually mature, integrated, Orthodox Christian life.
+The program will be very special and, therefore, will require a full commitment and significant effort on the part of the participant.

 The program will focus on discipleship, study/instruction, allow some hands-on training and enable the students to begin building a collection of important books of their own.